mcvoid/mcvoid.github.io/_posts/2015-09-09-lisp-evaluator.markdown

 So the first thing we need the evaluator to do is to return a primitive value if it receives that value in.
 In this case, any data input to the evaluator is going to be called a form.
+(That's just something I'm calling it, not a proper term.)
 A simple identity function solves this handily.

     function evaluate(form) {
       return form;